 As inbound marketers, it’s our job to come up with insightful and compelling content.
-Whether it’s a new blog post, e-book, webinar, or Facebook video, content marketers are in a constant battle to try to create well received, high-performing content.
+Whether it’s a new blog post, e-book, webinar, or Facebook video, content marketers are in a constant battle to try to create well-received, high-performing content.
 But for all of the hours spent each month brainstorming new content ideas, how many hours are spent repurposing existing content?
 How much effort are you making to build on content you’ve already worked hard to create?

 In this blog post, we’ll look at seven ways you can repurpose content to earn more website traffic and build up a library of premium content.

-1. Turn Your Blog Into a Podcast
+1. Turn Your Post into a Podcast

 So one way you can repurpose your blog is by turning it into a podcast.
-Have someone at your company narrate the blog post and record the audio, then share it on social and on the blog itself.
+Have someone at your company narrate the blog post and record the audio, then share it on social media and on the blog itself.
 People are busy and may not have time to read a full post, so give them a second option to digest your content.

 3. Turn Your E-books/Guides into Slideshares

 If you’ve ever traveled down a YouTube rabbit hole, you may have stumbled upon some “reaction videos.”
-For example when new music is released, many users create reaction videos to the song, which is simply someone reacting to what they are seeing or watching.
+For example, when new music is released, many users create reaction videos to the song, which is simply someone reacting to what they are seeing or watching.
 It’s an interesting format, and one that has proven to be successful.
 In fact, some people are using reaction videos to earn extra money.

-To get your information in front of the most people, try turning your stats or research into an infographic.
+To get your information in front of the most people possible, try turning your stats or research into an infographic.
 Infographics not only help people visualize data, but they’re much more shareable on social networks.
 At the end of the day, your most persuasive data or research needs to be seen—and infographics are a fantastic way of doing this when done right.